War in Ukraine: Merkel defends her policy towards Russia

 “I did not think that Putin would change thanks to trade relations,” she however assured Tuesday, believing that the latter had drawn a line under democracy.

-But it was obvious to her that Russia would “always be a neighbor of Europe, which we could not completely ignore”, she argued during this interview conducted by a journalist from the weekly Der Spiegel. in a theater in Berlin.
+But it was obvious to her that Russia would “always be a neighbor of Europe, which we might not completely ignore”, she argued during this interview conducted by a journalist from the weekly Der Spiegel. in a theater in Berlin.

 If a political rapprochement is not possible, “it was relevant to at least have commercial relations”, she justified.